Raise the Rent: Seattle Property Management Tips to Keep More Renters

 • You made upgrades.
 If you've updated your property, you could justify a monthly rent increase—but only if they are amenities that your renters want.
 If you're unsure which updates are strategic, work with an expert Seattle property manager to pick winning upgrades.

-Make sure you keep an eye on the rental market and your expenses: don't let your profits suffer!
+Make sure you keep an eye on the Seattle housing market and your expenses: don't let your profits suffer!

 An arrow going up over the word "rent," raise the rent concept.